sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 <img src="files/sonic-design.png" alt="sonic-design" width="1200"/>

 ### 1.2.1 Basic Approach
 SONiC ConfigDB contents can be retrieved in a JSON file format.
 Modifying JSON file should follow some rules in order to make it straightforward for the users.
-Fortunately there is already a formal way of defning JSON config updates.
+Fortunately there is already a formal way of defining JSON config updates.
 It is called JsonPatch, and is formally defined in [RFC 6902 JSON Patch](https://tools.ietf.org/html/rfc6902).

 On top of ConfigDBConnector we are going to implement [RFC 6902 JSON Patch](https://tools.ietf.org/html/rfc6902).
 This API we will call `apply-patch`.
 On top of that API, we will implement the `rollback` functionality.
 It will simply starts by getting the diff (patch) between the checkpoint and the current running config, then it will call the API `apply-patch` to update that patch.